BackupTheBerlios/hjb-svn/trunk/docs/rst/create-durable-subscriber.rst

 * returns the URI of the created connection.

-See [JMSSpec]_ for further information on creating JMS Durable Subscribers.
+See [JMSSpec]_ for further information about JMS Durable Subscribers.

 .. _back to commands: ./command-list.html

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_